vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 If you're dealing with stateful code, it gets a bit more tricky.
 Here are two typical scenarios:

 #### Process node
 Assuming you want to treat your C# class like a [process node](../language/nodes.md#process-nodes) in VL, ie one instance per node, not dynamically spawning/killing instances, then attach the [`ProcessNode`](https://github.com/vvvv/VL.StandardLibs/blob/main/VL.Core/src/Import/ProcessNodeAttribute.cs) attribute to it.
+For an example of this, [see below](#process-nodes).

 This allows vvvv to properly create/dispose instances of your class as needed, whenever you make a change to your C# code.